DunnCreativeSS/ManyVolumeSignalMonster/README.md

 2. Can you do a service?
 3. Can you add value?
 4. Social media, blogs, email marketing, PPC, or any kind of qualified traffic from marketing will do the trick!
-5. Anyone who contributes any amount of work more than just referring friends & family will earn a % additional 1-Tier and 2-Tier commissions scaling according to cost-effort!
+5. Anyone who contributes any amount of work more than just referring friends & family will earn a % additional 1-Tier and 2-Tier commissions scaling according to cost-effort, potentially more from crowdsourced bot!

 ## Share the riches!